AndreaVescovini/PolyhedralDG/DG_code/README.md

   See http://getpot.sourceforge.net/ for more information.

 * The tool **Doxygen** is used to generate the documentation.
+  It is suggested the version 1.8.11 or higher.
   See http://www.stack.nl/~dimitri/doxygen/index.html for more information.

 #### Installation of the library